 She produced Chicago’s annual student fashion show Dress Code, part of Fashion Focus Chicago and produced Fashion Columbia the student design show at Columbia College Chicago which was produced by Fashion Studies students in a yearlong credited class

 She was the Founding Partner of TalksChic!, a Lifestyle Speaker’s Bureau and ChicUnique Events, specializing in unusual programs for visitors and local organizations.
-She was the Fashion Director for the Randolph Street Antique Markets for six years.
-She is a partner in Tour du Jour the company plans vintage fashion and home furnishing tours of Chicago’s diverse neighborhoods for visitors to her hometown.
+She was the Fashion Director for the Randolph Street Antique Markets for six years and contributes monthly blog posts for their Newsletter.
+She was a partner in Tour du Jour the company plans vintage fashion and home furnishing tours of Chicago’s diverse neighborhoods for visitors to her hometown.

 Over the years, Nena has received many awards among them an honorary degree, Doctor of Humane Letters, a day named for her from the City of Chicago, a declaration from the State of Illinois, The Fashion Group Annual Gala held in her honor, numerous awards from Saks Fifth Avenue including the first Outstanding Sales Support Manager in the Company, The Apparel Industry Board (AIBI) honored her at their annual Stanley Paul/Raelene Mittleman Scholarship dinner, a Scholarship in her name at Columbia College Chicago, etc.